Scenic Hudson helps private landowners conserve their property in a number of ways.

 Working with Partners

 Scenic Hudson partners with other conservation groups, local communities, New York State and the federal government, to orchestrate and facilitate land preservation projects.
-For example, during a recent round of state funding for open space protection, we assisted several communities to secure funds to purchase properties either alone or together with Scenic Hudson.
+For example, we assist communities and conservation partners to secure funds to purchase properties and conservation easements either alone or together with Scenic Hudson.
 We own several properties jointly with local communities, where together we involved the community in raising the funds needed to purchase the land and creating a vision for public use of the land.
 Sometimes we will acquire land with the intention of later transferring it to New York State or other partners.
 And in some cases, we own land and local land trusts and other partners work with us to manage the property for public use.

 Contact us if there is a project in your community that Scenic Hudson might be able to help with.